 When you get into the realm of replacement flywheels, you do have a few options and it can be a little confusing.
 For starters, you have your stock style, cast iron replacement flywheels.
-However, when you get into the options from all of your aftermarket companies, you'll either have a billet steel, billet aluminum, or both in fifty ounce imbalance, twenty ounce, and even a complete zero neutral balance.
-Any factory engine or any rebuilt factory engine is going to take a 50 ounce imbalance flywheel.
-Another thing to remember is pretty much all of your aftermarket billet flywheels are going to be SFI approved.
+However, when you get into the options from all of your aftermarket companies, you'll either have billet steel, billet aluminum, or both in fifty-ounce imbalance, twenty-ounce, and even a complete zero neutral balance.
+Any factory engine or any rebuilt factory engine is going to take a 50-ounce imbalance flywheel.
+Another thing to remember is that pretty much all of your aftermarket billet flywheels are going to be SFI approved.
 What is SFI?
 The SFI Foundation, Inc. (SFI) is a non-profit organization established to issue and administer standards for the quality assurance of specialty performance and racing equipment.

 Any time you're going to be using a clutch that has a puck typeface, semi-metallic, ceramic, doesn't matter.
 If it's a puck type clutch, you're going to want to use either a billet steel or billet aluminum flywheel because a cast iron flywheel will just chew itself up.

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!